infumap/infumap/docs/deployment/raspberry-pi.md

     sudo ufw allow 51820/udp
     sudo ufw --force enable
     sudo ufw status verbose

+Keep `sudo ufw default deny routed` as the secure default baseline.
+If you later choose the public internet-facing profile, add explicit routed allow rules only for forwarded `80/443` traffic to `10.0.0.2` in that profile guide.

 (optional) Add disk-usage limits on logs/core dumps to conserve disk space: